Characterizing classification datasets: a study of meta-features for meta-learning: Meta-Features

 \subsection{Information-Theoretic meta-features}

-Information-theoretic meta-features captures the amount of information in the data.
-Table \ref{tab:infotheo} shows the information-theoretic measures, which require categorical attributes and most of them are restricted to represent classification problems.
+Information-theoretic meta-features capture the amount of information in the data.
+Table~\ref{tab:infotheo} shows the information-theoretic measures, which require categorical attributes and most of them are restricted to representing classification problems.
 Moreover, they are directly computed, free of hyperparameter, deterministic and robust.
 Semantically, they describe the variability and redundancy of the predictive attributes to represent the classes.

-The concentration coefficient measure, also known as \emph{Goodman and Kruskal's $\tau$} \citep{Kalousis2001a}, is applied to each pair of attributes (\emph{attrConc}) and to each attribute and the class (\emph{classConc}).
-In the former $d(d-1)$ values are obtained, since it is not symmetric, whereas in the latter, $d$ values are obtained, given that each attribute is associated with the class.
-Semantically, they represent the association strength between each pair of attributes and between each attribute and class.
+The entropy of the predictive attributes (\emph{attrEnt}) and the target values (\emph{classEnt}) capture the average uncertainty present in the predictive and class attributes~\citep{Segrera2008}, respectively.
+In the former, all predictive attributes are assessed, thus its summarization can provide an overview of the attributes' capacity for class discrimination.
+In the latter, it represents how much information, on average, is necessary to specify one class~\citep{Castiello2005}.
+In a learning perspective, a predictive attribute with a low entropy contains a low discriminatory power~\citep{Michie1994}, whereas a target attribute with low entropy contains a high level of purity.
+These measures are usually normalized.

-The attribute concentration (\emph{attrConc}) and the attribute entropy (\emph{attrEnt}) are the only measures in this group that do not use the target attribute.
-However, unlike the former, the latter is computed individually for each attribute.
-On the other hand, similarly to the class concentration (\emph{classConc}), the measures joint entropy (\emph{jointEnt}) and mutual information (\emph{mutInf}) compute the relationship of each attribute with the target values.
-While joint entropy (\emph{jointEnt}) captures the relative importance of the predictive attributes to represent the target \citep{Engels1998}, the mutual information (\emph{mutInf}) represents the common information shared between them, indicating their degree of dependency \citep{Michie1994}.
+The joint entropy (\emph{jointEnt}) and the mutual information (\emph{mutInf}) compute the relationship of each attribute with the target values.
+While the former captures the relative importance of the predictive attributes to represent the target~\citep{Engels1998}, the latter represents the common information shared between them, indicating their degree of dependency~\citep{Michie1994}.

-Finally, a set of measures result in a single value.
-The class entropy (\emph{classEnt}) uses only the target attribute.
-The equivalent number of attributes (\emph{eqNumAttr}) and the noise signal ratio (\emph{nsRatio}) capture information that is related to the minimum number of attributes necessary to represent the target attribute and the proportion of data that are irrelevant to describe the problem \citep{Smith2001}, respectively.
+Finally, the equivalent number of attributes (\emph{eqNumAttr}) and the noise signal ratio (\emph{nsRatio}) capture information that is related to the minimum number of attributes necessary to represent the target attribute and the proportion of data that are irrelevant to describe the problem~\citep{Smith2001}, respectively.